-Student Leaders Wanted for Frosh Orientation 2016/17!
+Student Leaders Wanted for Orientation 2016/17!

-Benefits include extensive leadership training and opportunities to make connections with over 200 faculty and staff; three units of academic credit for completing the leadership training course in the spring semester; and the ability to affect the lives of over 3000 new students and their parents.
-Check out the links to the left for more information about becoming a future Frosh Orientation Leader!
+We are looking for Spartans who are team players and are eager to be visible campus leaders.
+Benefits include extensive leadership training and opportunities to make connections with over 200 faculty and staff; three units of academic credit for completing the leadership training course in the spring semester; and the ability to affect the lives of over 3000 new students and their parents and family members.

 Application and Selection Process

 Applications are due on:

 Professional Reference Forms are due on:

 Orientation Leader Group Interview Workshop: